visgl/deck.gl/docs/api-reference/viewport.md

 # Viewport Class

 > The `Viewport` class is normally not instantiated directly.
-Firstly, the `View` class is more commonly used by apps, and even when a Viewport is needed, one of its subclasses is typicall used.
-However, in cases where the application wants to use "externally" generated view or projection matrices (e.g. when using the WebVR API), the `Viewport` class can be used directly.
+Firstly, the `View` class is more commonly used by apps, and even when a `Viewport` is needed, one of its subclasses is typically used.
+However, in cases where the application wants to use "externally" generated view or projection matrices (e.g. when using the WebVR API), the `Viewport` class can be useful.

 A deck.gl `Viewport` is essentially a geospatially enabled camera, and combines a number of responsibilities:
 * It enables projection and unprojection of coordinates (between world and viewport), both in JavaScript and in GLSL.